UK Modern Slavery Act 2015 s.54 — Interactive Investigation

 Head of Procurement

 But it’s not our factory.
-It’s not our workers.
-We don’t employ them.
+Not our workers.
 We don’t even have a contract with Jaya.

 Amira Osman